polifonia-project/registry_app/ecosystem/interface.md

 - serves:
   - musow-dataset
 bibliography:
-- main-publication: Daquino, M., Wigham, M., Daga, E., Giagnolini, L., & Tomasi, F. (2023).
+- main-publication: "Daquino, M., Wigham, M., Daga, E., Giagnolini, L., & Tomasi, F. (2023).
 Clef. a linked open data native system for crowdsourcing.
 JOCCH.
-DOI: https://dl.acm.org/doi/10.1145/3594721
+DOI: https://dl.acm.org/doi/10.1145/3594721"
 - publication: "Daquino Marilena et al. 2017.
 Characterizing the Landscape of Musical Data on the Web: state of the art and challenges.
-In Second Workshop on Humanities in the Semantic Web - WHiSe II, 21-25 Oct 2017, Vienna, Austria.
+In Second Workshop on Humanities in the Semantic Web - WHiSe II, 21-25 Oct 2017, Vienna, Austria."
 ---

 # musoW